ahoang14/-Lolita-skin/README.md

 uhh idk how much css u kno but gl trying to adjust it my codes a mess

 make the main skin first and add the rest as parents

+!make sure to put mobi skin after custom in the parents!